MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-pkcs-certificate-profiles.md

 When you don't find request files in the **Failed**, **Processing**, or **Succeed** folders, the cause might be that the wrong certificate is associated with the PKCS certificate profile.
 For example, a subordinate CA is associated with the profile, or the wrong root certificate is used.

-**Resolution**:
+**Solution**:

 1. Review your trusted certificate profile to ensure you've deployed the root certificate from your Enterprise CA to devices.
-2. Review your PKCS certificate profile to ensure it references the correct CA, certificate type, and the trusted certificate profile that deploys the root certificate to devices.
+1. Review your PKCS certificate profile to ensure it references the correct CA, certificate type, and the trusted certificate profile that deploys the root certificate to devices.

 For more information, see [Use certificates for authentication in Microsoft Intune](/mem/intune/protect/certificates-configure).